Blog

 }

-Let’s try it out by applying the menu style to a text-only menu, using a red circle as icon:
+Let’s try this out by applying the menu style to a text-only menu, using a red circle as icon:

 struct ContentView: View {